LGBTQ history in Sri Lanka: Hinduism

-Ceylon (Colonialism)
+British Ceylon period

 Christianity

 With the colonial expansion of European empires to the island, also came missionaries from the European church.
 Dutch traveler Johan Stavorinus reported that male homosexuality "is not only universal in practice among them, but extends to a bestial communication with brutes, and in particular with sheep".

 An observer in the 16th century, most likely a priest from the European church of ethnic European descent, claimed that “the sin of sodomy is so prevalent... that it makes us very afraid to live there.
 And if one of the principle men of the kingdom is questioned about if they are not ashamed to do such a thing as ugly and dirty, to this they respond that they do everything that they see the king doing, because that is the custom among them.”

 Englishman John Knox, who by this time had lived in the country for twenty years, wrote about the King of Kandy: “Most of his Attendants are Boyes, and Young Men, that are well favoured, and of good Parentage.
 For the supplying himself with these, he gives order to his Dissava's or Governors of the countries to pick and choose out Boyes, that are comely and of good Descent, and send them to the Court.
 These boyes go bare-headed with long hair hanging down their backs."